From Charts to Code: A Hierarchical Benchmark for Multimodal Models

 \section{Introduction}

-Charts are one of the most powerful tools for communicating complex ideas.
-From scientific publications to business reports, they distill large amounts of structured data into clear and persuasive visuals.
+Charts are one of the most powerful tools in scientific publications and business reports, they distill large amounts of structured data into clear and persuasive visuals.
 With the rapid progress of large multimodal models (LMMs) \citep{gpt5, Claude4}, it becomes increasingly realistic to envision AI systems that not only interpret visual charts \citep{wang2024charxiv} but also generate executable plotting code, a task we refer to as chart-to-code (chart2code).
 Such capabilities can significantly enhance productivity by automating visualization creation, enabling reproducibility.

+However, exisiting chart to code benchmarks exsist the performance saturation issues such as ChartMimic \citep{chartmimic}, Plot2Code \citep{plot2code}.
+Previous models GPT-4o already reached 82.2\% scores in ChartMimic.
+With the rapid advancement of frontier models such as GPT-5.2 \cite{gpt5.2}, ChartMimic can no longer serve as a sufficiently challenging or discriminative benchmark for evaluating current or future models.

-Yet, the reality of how people use charts tells a different story.
-Users rarely stop at simple chart reproduction—they need to edit figures by changing chart types, merging datasets, or adding new elements; they often work with long tables that must be distilled into interpretable plots; and they expect precise control over layout and style to ensure clarity.
-On the other hand, current LMMs~\citep{gpt5, Claude4,molmo} achieve impressively high scores on existing chart2code benchmarks~\cite{chartmimic,chartedit}, suggesting that the problem is close to being solved.
-However, when applied to these more common and demanding scenarios, the very same models often struggle, revealing substantial gaps in their practical ability (refer to Appendix~\ref{sec:appendix_case_study} for examples).
-This discrepancy \textit{creates a mismatch between reported benchmark performance and real-world utility, highlighting the need for a benchmark that more comprehensively reflects everyday chart2code challenges}.
+Additionally, there is a lack of a systematic chart-to-code benchmark that covers more comprehensive and realistic human–AI interactive chart-coding scenarios.
+Users rarely stop at simple chart reproduction that ChartMimic does, they need to edit figures to improve their work productivity avoiding boring repetitive works.
+For non-expert users who are not data analyst, they often work with long and raw tables that must be distilled into interpretable plots.
+However, when applied to these more common and demanding scenarios, the exisiting state-of-the-art (SOTA) models often struggle, revealing substantial gaps in their practical ability (refer to Appendix~\ref{sec:appendix_case_study} for examples).
+This discrepancy \textit{creates a mismatch between reported benchmark performance and real-world utility, highlighting the need for a challenging and relistic benchmark that more comprehensively reflects everyday chart2code challenges}.